 As an alternative to purchasing an amount of insurance that represents the full replacement value, consider purchasing an amount not less than 25 percent of the full replacement value or the amount of the association deductible, whichever is more.
 This is an arbitrary percentage, but it is more reasonable than selecting a smaller amount such as $5,000.
 Coverage on condo real property is relatively inexpensive on a unit-owners policy, especially when considering the consequences of not having enough insurance.

 Personal Property.
 Everything that’s not tied down to the real estate in your condominium unit is considered personal property and must be insured separately from the unit real property discussed above.
-For help in determining how much coverage you need on personal property, see this article: Covering Your Personal Belongings.

 Important Options to Consider